 RENDALL, M., 2022.
 Nuclear War as a Predictable Surprise Global Policy.
 13(5), 782-91

 All areas of current research interest.
 More generally, I would be glad to supervise dissertations on the causes of war and peace, climate ethics and intergenerational justice.

-Gulnara Shalpykova, 'The Syr Darya River Basin: Cooperation under the Intractable Riparian Dilemma'
+Shalpykova, Gulnara, 'The Syr Darya River Basin: Riparian Cooperation Unmasked' (2014)

 My dissertation evaluated competing explanations for the long European peace after 1815 through an analysis of Russia's Near Eastern policy, drawing on extensive research in Moscow's archives.
 I remain interested in the Concert of Europe and Russian foreign policy. ''Defensive realism and the Concert of Europe', appearing in The Review of International Studies in 2006, attacks John Mearsheimer's The Tragedy of Great Power Politics, arguing that defensive realism gives a better account of the long peace after 1815.
 I have also written about the Belgian crisis of 1830-32 and the Anglo-French crisis of 1840, and their implications for collective security and democratic peace theory.

 I plan a book on realism, intergenerational ethics and nuclear deterrence.
 Some of the arguments can be found in my papers 'Nuclear Deterrence: Another Perfect Storm' (2021) and 'Nuclear War as a Predictable Surprise' (forthcoming in Global Policy).
 I also have an ongoing research project on neorealism and theories of natural selection.